-Causes of low ovarian reserve
+Causes of low egg count

 As explained above, age plays a major role when it comes to evaluating the ovarian reserve.
 As a matter of fact, they are inversely proportional factors, that is, the older, the lower the supply and quality of eggs.

 In addition to age, there exist other factors that can have a negative impact on the egg reserve and female fertility.
 These factors can lead to premature menopause or premature ovarian failure (POF), which refers to a situation in which menopause can happen earlier than usual.

 The risk factors and conditions that can affect a woman's egg reserve include: